Skip to main content

 included in the registration fees

-Join us aboard the Bateau Genève for an informal and fun evening of networking and community building!
-We are planning light ice-breaker games to help everyone get to know each other, including a "Young vs. Senior Investigator" trivia or Jeopardy-style quiz featuring fun facts about xenotransplantation and the IXA community.
-A microphone and screen will be available to make the games interactive and lively.
+Join us for an informal and fun evening of networking and community building!
+We are planning a "Young vs. Senior Investigator" trivia or Jeopardy-style quiz featuring fun facts about xenotransplantation and the IXA community.
 Whether you’re a trainee or a senior expert, this will be a relaxed setting to meet new colleagues, share ideas, and kick off new collaborations.

 Fun Run & Walk